Soft Sourdough Sandwich Bread

 Using a light flour helps sourdough bread to be lighter.
 I like using all-purpose white flour.
 You can also sift your flour to make it extra light.
 This recipe yields a softer and fluffy bread thanks to the oil used in the ingredients, too.

-Store soft sourdough loaf bread in an airtight zipper-topped bag for up to 3 to 5 days.
+Store soft sourdough loaf bread in an airtight Ziploc bag for up to 5 days.

-Keep bread from drying out by storing it in an airtight bag and not slicing it until you are ready to serve it.
+The best way to keep your bread from drying out is storing it in an airtight bag, and not slicing it until you are ready to serve it.
 Slicing ahead of time lets air touch more of the bread, which can make it drier and more crumbly.

-Homemade sourdough bread keeps for up to 3 to 5 days in the refrigerator.
-You can also freeze a loaf for up to 4 months.
-Just thaw it in the fridge overnight before you want to use or serve it!
+Homemade sourdough sandwich bread keeps for up to 5 days in the fridge.
+You can also freeze an entire loaf for up to 4 months.
+Just thaw in the fridge overnight before you want to serve it!

 slices of soft sandwich loaf sourdough bread on wooden cutting board with white and blue striped towel underneath